JuliaLang/www_old.julialang.org/blog/_posts/2017-04-18-offset-arrays.md

   re-think the indexing, even if the end result is somewhat simpler.

-- even when a specific algorithm might gain little advantage from supporting arbitrary indices, writing code in an "indices aware" from the beginning is often no harder than writing algorithms that implicitly assume indexing starts at 1.
+- even when a specific algorithm might gain little advantage from supporting arbitrary indices, writing code that is "indices aware" from the beginning is often no harder than writing algorithms that implicitly assume indexing starts at 1.